pojntfx/weron/README.md

 ^CAverage latency: 281.235µs (5 packets written) Min: 110.111µs Max: 386.12µs
 ```

 For more information, see the [latency measurement utility reference](#latency-measurement-utility).
-You can also embed the utility in your own application using it's [Go API](https://pkg.go.dev/github.com/pojntfx/weron/pkg/wrtcltc).
+You can also embed the utility in your own application using its [Go API](https://pkg.go.dev/github.com/pojntfx/weron/pkg/wrtcltc).

 ### 5. Measure Throughput with `weron utility throughput`